natepisarski/HumDrum/MAP.md

 ### ImageManager
 A library for calculating image metadata.
 This includes functions such as the average color, most similar image based on color, and image searching.

-### Logger
-Logger writes information to an OutputStream.
-Logger is commonly used on FileOutputStreams to create log files.

 ### Servitor
 Servitor is a server program that listens on a given port and buffers input.
 Then, the client can read information from this buffer.
 This wraps the shockingly low-level .NET network library.